Your Website is Your Best Marketing Tool

 3. Use Clear Navigation

-It may not seem obvious, but navigation is crucial to any good marketing plan.
-Visitors will come to your site to do something specific, like check for a product or price.
-If it takes too long for their immediate needs to be met because your site layout is confusing or unclear, then your bounce rates will soar.
+It may not seem obvious, but navigation is crucial to any good marketing plan because it impacts the user experience on such a significant level.
+A pretty website is nice, but your information architecture is one of the most important parts of your website design.
+Visitors come to your site to do something specific, like check for a product or price.
+If it takes too long for their immediate needs to be met because your site layout is confusing or unclear, your bounce rates will soar.

 4. Update Your Content

-Additionally, if you are running a sale or special promotion, you’ll want to make that prominent on your site.
+If you are running a sale, special promotion, or sign up for a webinar, course, or other event, you’ll want to make that prominent on your site.
 On-site retargeting is an important marketing tool you can use to display pop-ups or embedded CTA’s to those whom you have segmented, have visited key pages, or have taken some action to show their interest in your what you have to offer.

 5. Offer Value to Your Visitors